Metaform/dataplane-signaling/docs/signaling.md

 Note that the endpoint is relative and may include additional context information such as a sub-path that indicates a participant ID the registration applies to.

-TODO: Define DataPlaneRegistrationRegistrationMessage, inlcuding the `dataplaneId` property.
+TODO: Define DataPlaneRegistrationRegistrationMessage, including the `dataplaneId` property.

 #### Endpoint Update